LIFE1UP/Hiana-the-Discord-bot/readme.md

 # 2. how to train h!ana as you want?
 Just change the content at '/txbs/textbook.json'; then train it with typing this: $python train.py

-# 3. If you want add your own function:
+# 3. if you want add your own function:
 open response.py and write the function you want to add; then chain it with bot.py.